Master of Education in Adolescent-to-Young Adult

 Adolescent-to-Young-Adult Integrated Science – ME6869

 Delivery Mode: Athens Campus

-The AYA program prepares subject specific secondary teachers (grades 7-12) with licensure in Earth/Space Science, Integrated Language Arts, and Integrated Mathematics, Integrated Science, Integrated Social Studies, Life Science, and Physical Science.
+The AYA program prepares subject-specific secondary teachers (grades 7-12) with licensure in Life Science, Earth/Space Science, Physical Science, Integrated Science, Integrated Language Arts, Integrated Mathematics, or Integrated Social Studies.

 The AYA program offers a research-based dynamic curriculum focusing on the development of professional knowledge, skills, and dispositions.
 Program faculty members bring expertise in their disciplines as well as experience working in K-12 schools.
 Faculty members are committed to student success and collaborate with colleagues in the College of Arts and Science and other stakeholders to ensure program rigor and responsiveness to state, local, and national initiatives.
 AYA program students enjoy the opportunity to become members in student chapters of disciplinary professional organizations.

 A key feature of the AYA program is its yearlong clinical culminating in a professional internship and a Master’s research project.
 The AYA Master’s program can be completed in 3 academic terms if students (a) begin their program of study during the summer academic term, (b) follow a prescribed sequence of courses, and (c) submit official documentation demonstrating they have successfully passed the required content exam of the Ohio Assessment for Educators.
 Students who enter the program in fall or spring semester or who must meet additional content knowledge requirements may require more than three academic terms to successfully complete the Master’s program.